-The first strategy for placing those replicas is used in slightly varying forms by DHash [9], PAST [24] Bamboo [23], and Total Recall [5], among others: put replicas on the k nodes whose IDs most closely follow key(o), or the "root set".
-Specifically, when a node in the root set fails, we add the next closest to the set, causing one replication; when a node joins with an ID that places it in the root set, a replica of o is sent to it and we drop the replica on the node whose ID was farthest from key(o), again causing one replication.
-Note that the root set is exactly the set of in-use nodes under an Active Preference List strategy with a static pseudorandom preference list, since the DHT nodes typically choose IDs as a hash of their IP address.
-Unlike the applications to anycast and multicast, the preference order here is not a user-observable metric like latency, but rather is distance in the DHT's keyspace.
+The Root Set strategy for placing those replicas is used in slightly varying forms by DHash [8], PAST [30], Bamboo [29], and Total Recall [5], among others: put replicas on the k nodes whose IDs most closely follow key(o), or the "root set".
+Specifically, when a node in the root set fails, we add the next closest to the set, causing one replication; when a node joins with an ID that places it in the root set, a replica of o is sent to it.
+In both cases a file transfer is not necessary if the node in question already has the file.
+This occurs when a node returns after a transient failure, such as a network outage, which does not affect files stored on disk.